Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

 ![W2](https://user-images.githubusercontent.com/65610334/213089098-8d0d4f67-8d9c-44df-b708-bc5984c4499f.png)

-The toolbox generates two files:
+The **toolbox generates** two files:
 - `Calib_Result.mat` : The workspace containing all the calibration variables involved in the process.
 - `Calib_Result.m` : A script containing just the estimated intrinsics of the camera and extrinsics of each image in the calibration set.

 ### **7. Extracting the Parameters Required for 3D Reconstruction**

 We need only a few variables from the full workspace for 3D reconstruction.
-Assuming we kept the reference image as the k^th^ image of the calibration set (`k = 1,2,3,...`), then we need only the following variables from `Calib_Result.mat`:
+Assuming we kept the reference image as the kth image of the calibration set (`k = 1,2,3,...`), then we need only the following variables from `Calib_Result.mat`:

 - Camera Intrinsics (`KK` -- `3x3` intrinsics of the camera)
 - Rotation (`Rc_k` in toolbox -- `3x3` orientation of the camera relative to world frame in reference image)
 - Translation (`Tc_k` in toolbox -- `3x1` translation of camera center relative to world frame in reference image)

-Save these variables into a new workspace `original_params.mat`.
-This workspace has only three variables.
+Save these variables into a new file `original_params.mat`.
+This file has only three variables.
 Open it, and rename them as follows.

 - `KK ---> KK_1`
 - `Rc_k ---> Rc_1`
 - `Tc_k ---> Tc_1`

-If the calibration set had 15 images and the 15^th^ was the chosen reference, it would be `Rc_15` in the toolbox workspace.
+If the calibration set had 15 images and the 15th was the chosen reference, it would be `Rc_15` in the toolbox workspace.
 Our reconstruction script assume the reference R and T are subscripted 1 for original view and 2 for mirror view, so we need to rename them.

 ##### **Reference Image Assumptions**

 For reconstruction on test images later on, we need a reference for the world frame and a pose for the camera relative to that frame.
-We may assume that the camera does not move between image captures, so that the camera pose relative to the reference world frame remains the same for both the calibration images and the images we take at test time.
-In our setup, the camera remains fixed and only the chessboard is moved, so we can apply the assumption that the camera does not move between images.
+We assure that the **camera does not move between image captures**, so that the camera pose relative to the reference world frame remains the same for both the calibration images and the images we take at test time.

-The calibration process estimates the camera pose (rotation R and translation T) for each image in the calibration set.
+The **calibration process estimates** the camera pose (rotation R and translation T) for each image in the **calibration set**.
 These poses can be viewed in the `Calib_Result.mat` file.
-In light of this, we capture an image of the chessboard in a flat position to serve as our world reference for the camera's pose during reconstruction of other test objects.
-During calibration, this image is also included in the calibration set, so we already have access to its pose (R and T).
+In light of this, we capture an image of the chessboard in a **flat position** to serve as our world reference for the **camera's pose** during reconstruction of other test objects.
+During **calibration**, this image is also included in the **calibration set**, so we already have access to its pose (R and T).

-In our work, we add the reference image as the last image of the calibration set for our own ease, but you can just as easily keep the first image as a reference.
-We prefer a flat position because it makes the most geometrical sense for our setup.
+In our work, we add the **reference image** as the last image of the **calibration** set for our own ease, but you can just as easily keep the first image as a reference.
+We prefer a **flat position** because it makes the most geometrical sense for our setup.

 >**NOTE:** In the event the assumption of a fixed camera is violated, the camera's pose must first be estimated using some algorithm like Perspective-n-Point (PnP).
 If the new position still has a view of the chessboard, the toolbox's `Comp.
 Extrinsic` function can be used as well.

 ## **Calibrating Mirror View**
 ***

-This section explains how to calibrate the mirror view using the reflection of the chessboard in the mirrors.
+This section explains how to **calibrate the mirror** view using the reflection of the **chessboard in the mirrors**.
 The procedure is exactly the same as described for the calibraiton of the original view.
 The only thing that is different is the **clicking order** because, in the mirror, the points are **reflected**.

 ### **1. Gathering Calibration Images**

-Just copy the same set of calibration images from the calibration of the original view into a separate folder **calib_data_reflected**.
+Just copy the same set of *8calibration images** from the calibration of the original view into a separate folder **calib_data_reflected**.
 It is important to keep this set in a separate folder.
 The rest of the procedure for this step remains the same.

 ![Calib1](https://user-images.githubusercontent.com/65610334/212251855-ccf59d9a-ce84-41ec-8a53-35a0da8d8b96.jpg)

 ### **2. Extracting the Grid Corners**